128technology/docs/docs/intro_upgrading.md

 The router upgrade process using the PCLI and the GUI is done in two stages: First, the software is downloaded, then it is installed.
 :::

-Prerequisites for upgrades now include configuring a user with super user (sudo) privileges. **SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
+Prerequisites for upgrades include configuring a user with super user (sudo) privileges. **SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
 Systems that were installed using the OTP ISO have a **t128** user configured by default with `sudo` privileges.

 ### Version Dependencies